pjs902/jax-demo/README.md

 `X` - XLA

-Jax gives you three main things:
+JAX is a python library that gives you three main things:
 1. `JIT` - Just In Time compilation:
     - Speeds up your code
 2. `Autograd` - Automatic differentiation:
     - Computes gradients of your code, with no extra effort on your part.
 Gradients can be useful on their own, but the real benefits come from including then in your optimization or fitting processes.
 3. `XLA` - Accelerated Linear Algebra:
     - Compiles and runs code on CPU, GPUs or TPUs.

 These things are all possible with languages like Julia or subsets of C++, but JAX is fully integrated with Python and provides an _almost_ drop-in replacement for numpy.

 Disclaimer 1: I'm not going to talk about GPU stuff here, if you have big problems _and_ access to GPUs, you should look into it, expect orders of magnitude speedups just by switching from CPU to GPU with essentially no code changes

 Disclaimer 2: I'm not an expert on JAX, I just like to sprinkle it in my code when I can.
 Documentation is linked at the end of this notebook and the JAX documentation is quite good and full of examples.

+### Three "magic" functions:

+Most of the cool stuff in JAX comes from these three functions:

+1. `jax.jit()` - Just In Time compilation

+2. `jax.grad()` - Automatic differentiation

+3. `jax.vmap()` - Automatic Vectorization

 # JIT

-Just In Time means that code is compiled as it is run.
+Just In Time compilers compile code just before it is run.
 This can speed up your code significantly, especially if you are running the same code many times.

 Here is an example of how you can use JIT to speed up a simple function:

 Functions need to be implemented in JAX in order to be JIT compiled.
 This means that you need to use JAX's version of numpy functions, which are typically import as `jnp` (jax.numpy).

 ```python
 # define some arbitrary function